 - Good practical skills, a desire to learn new practical skills, an interest in all aspects of food including nutrition, product development and microbiology

-- The minimum entry requirement is 5 in GCSE Food Preparation and Nutrition or Food based subject or a 5 in Science with no Food background.
+- The minimum entry requirement is a grade 5 in GCSE Food Preparation and Nutrition or Food-based subject or a 5 in Science with no Food background.

 The food industry is constantly expanding providing a wide range of opportunities.
-A qualification in Food Science and Nutrition could lead to being a food scientist, nutritionist, dietician, product developer, sports nutritionist, environmental health officer.
-Students have gone on to study nutrition and dietetics at University level such as Bath Spa University and University of Reading and gain apprenticeships at leading confectionary brands such as Nestle and into different jobs within the food industry.
+A qualification in food science and nutrition could lead to being a food scientist, nutritionist, dietician, product developer, sports nutritionist, or environmental health officer.
+Students have gone on to study nutrition and dietetics at university level in establishments such as Bath Spa University and University of Reading; gain apprenticeships at leading confectionary brands such as Nestle, and be accepted into a variety of roles within the food industry.